-As noted in the previous Publication Report, subdivisions (b) through (e) have been entirely rewritten into an outline format with the substantive changes included in subdivision (b)(1)(i).
+Subdivisions (b) through (e) have been entirely rewritten into an outline format with the substantive change noted above included in subdivision (b)(1)(i).
 Otherwise, Pa.R.C.P.
 No. 1930.2 remains substantively unchanged.
-However, based on the comments received, the Committee proposes a few revisions.
+The 1994 Explanatory Comment is deleted as it essentially reiterates the rule text without further explanation.